michael-collins/DART204/unit3/lesson-7-forward-kinematics-inverse-kinematics-and-walk-cycle/forward-and-inverse-kinematics.md

 From this simple comparison we can already see that the character on the right will be much easier to animate.

 The downside of using IK is that it can be difficult to pose your character exactly as you want, since you lose control of each individual joint.

-Here is a step by step of the IK setup process:

-> IK character setup video

 ###Walk Cycle